 Reducing symptoms of anxiety, stress and cravings allows us to explore the underlying psychological factors behind your experiences.

 This is where we explore the reasons why you struggle with your eating behaviour.
 Understanding your ‘food script’ helps us identify why, when and how your distorted patterns of eating took hold, and gives us a clear focus for psychological interventions that will support you in moving forwards.

 We can be hungry for other things in life, that food can replace, and our eating can often provide us with momentary comfort.

-We work with you to bring unhelpful patterns of thinking, feeling and behavior that are connected with food into awarenes.
+We work with you to bring unhelpful patterns of thinking, feeling and behaviour that are connected with food into awareness.